-- 798. Permanent employees who have one or more years of continuous service in any status may be granted up to one year of unpaid family care leave for the following reasons: - 799.
-1) The birth of a biological child of the employee; - 800.
+- 795. Permanent employees who have one or more years of continuous service in any status may be granted up to one year of unpaid family care leave for the following reasons: - 796.
+1) The birth of a biological child of the employee; - 797.
 2) The assumption by the employee of parenting or child rearing responsibilities.
-Family care leave does not apply to an employee who temporarily cares for a child for compensation, such as a paid child care worker; - 3) The serious illness or health condition of a family member of the employee, the employee's spouse or domestic partner, a parent of the employee or the employee's spouse or domestic partner, the biological or adoptive child of the employee, or a child for whom the employee has parenting or child rearing responsibilities; or - 4) The mental or physical impairment of a family member of the employee, the employee's spouse or domestic partner, a parent of the employee or the employee's spouse or domestic partner, the biological or adoptive child of the employee, or a child for whom the employee has parenting or child rearing responsibilities, which impairment renders that person incapable of self-care. - 803.
+Family care leave does not apply to an employee who temporarily cares for a child for compensation, such as a paid child care worker; - 798.
+3) The serious illness or health condition of a family member of the employee, the employee's spouse or domestic partner, a parent of the employee or the employee's spouse or domestic partner, the biological or adoptive child of the employee, or a child for whom the employee has parenting or child rearing responsibilities; or - The mental or physical impairment of a family member of the employee, the employee's spouse or domestic partner, a parent of the employee or the employee's spouse or domestic partner, the biological or adoptive child of the employee, or a child for whom the employee has parenting or child rearing responsibilities, which impairment renders that person incapable of self-care. - 800.
 Family care leave is unpaid leave.
-At the employee's request, and when approved, family care leave shall be granted in addition to accumulated compensatory time off, vacation time, floating holiday time or sick leave as specified under Sick Leave Illness or Medical Appointment of Child. - 804.
-Paragraphs 798 through 803 above shall apply to non-permanent employees.
+At the employee's request, and when approved, family care leave shall be granted in addition to accumulated compensatory time off, vacation time, floating holiday time or sick leave as specified under Sick Leave Illness or Medical Appointment of Child. - 801.
+Paragraphs 7955 through 800 above shall apply to non-permanent employees.

-Witness or Jury Duty Leave
+Witness Leave

-- 805. An employee who is summoned for witness or jury duty shall be entitled to leave with pay less the amount of juror or witness fee paid for the period required for such service).
-An employee who is summoned to serve as a witness in cases which involve outside employment or personal business affairs shall be placed on leave without pay unless vacation leave or compensatory time is requested. - 806.
-Paid witness or jury duty leave shall be only from an employee's scheduled duty time and shall not include hours outside of scheduled hours of work or on days off.
-But employees shall not be expected to work on any shift on days they have served as a witness or on a jury. - 807.
-Such employees shall notify the appointing officer immediately upon receiving notice of jury duty. - 808.
-An employee who takes vacation leave while on witness or jury duty leave shall receive regular salary.
+- 802. An employee who is summoned for witness shall be entitled to leave with pay less the amount of witness fee paid for the period required for such service.
+An employee who is summoned to serve as a witness in cases which involve outside employment or personal business affairs shall be placed on leave without pay unless vacation leave or compensatory time is requested. - 803.
+Paid witness leave shall be only from an employee's scheduled duty time and shall not include hours outside of scheduled hours of work or on days off.
+But employees shall not be expected to work on any shift on days they have served as a witness. - 804.
+An employee who takes vacation leave while on witness leave shall receive regular salary.